 - Bali Seminyak&Canggu housing & accommodation.

 - Dojo Bali– It is the coworking space located in this area, where you can meet people looking for roommates.
-Additionally, it opened a coliving space in the year 2018.
+Additionally, it hosts a coliving space.

 Other digital nomads, for whom it is not essential to be near the coast or those who are yoga lovers, choose Ubud as a base.
 It is another ideal place.
 It is in the interior of the island, between infinite fields of rice.
 Without a doubt, even if you do not live there, it is a place you must visit.
 Here you can find the Hubud coworking space or the coliving space Roam.